General Terms of Sale and Delivery of Menzel Elektromotoren GmbH, Berlin

 - The warranty period is 36 months.
 Longer statutory periods remain unaffected by the foregoing.

-Moreover, we may opt for remedial work or at our reasonably exercised discretion a substitute delivery.
-The contractor shall remedy defects such that we incur no costs if we opt for remedial work or a substitute delivery.
+- We have warranty right to obtain a price abatement, withdraw from the contract and compensation for damages.
+Moreover, we may opt for remedial work or at our discretion for substitute delivery.
+If so the contractor shall remedy defects such that we incur in no costs.
 In urgent cases, we are entitled to implement necessary measures at the cost of and after informing the contractor.
-This applies even if it does not comply with our request for remedial work or a substitute delivery; however, we may then assert our other rights, instead.
+This applies even if the contractor does not comply with our request for remedial work or a substitute delivery; however, we may then assert our other rights, instead.

 - Notwithstanding the foregoing provisions, the contractor shall be liable for claims arising from the violation of intellectual property rights and patent/trademark applications (intellectual property rights) when the delivery is used as stipulated in the contract.
 Moreover, it shall indemnify us and our customers against any claims arising from the violation of such intellectual property rights.